acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | 13          | basic monthly | 2020-12-22T00:00:00.000Z |
 | 13          | pro monthly   | 2021-03-29T00:00:00.000Z |

+- Customer 13 started their free trial on 2020-12-15
+- After their 1 week free trial, they upgraded to the basic monthly plan
+- Three months later, they upgraded to the pro monthly plan

 | customer_id | plan_name   | start_date               |